lihaoyun6/ComfyUI-FlashVSR_Ultra_Fast/README.md

 ## Installation

 #### nodes:
-⚠️ The precompiled Block-Sparse-Attention is for torch2.7+cu128 and doesn't support torch2.8!
+⚠️ The precompiled `Block-Sparse-Attention` whl is for torch2.7+cu128 and doesn't support torch2.8!
-⚠️ If you are using PyTorch 2.8 or later, please install Block-Sparse-Attention from the source code.
+⚠️ If you are using PyTorch 2.8 or later, please install `Block-Sparse-Attention` from the source code.
 ⚠️ Refer to the "Compiling Block-Sparse-Attention" section in the appendix below.

 ```bash